Wuppertal Schwebebahn: Modernization

-The Schwebebahn now carries approximately 80,000 passengers through the city per weekday.
+The Schwebebahn carries approximately 80,000 passengers through the city per weekday.
 Since 1997, the supporting frame has been largely modernized, and many stations have been reconstructed and brought up to date technically.
 Kluse station, at the theatre in Elberfeld, was destroyed during the Second World War and was reconstructed during the modernization phase.
 Work was planned to be completed in 2001, but a serious accident took place in 1999 which left five people dead and 47 injured.
 That, along with delivery problems, delayed completion.
 By 2004, the cost of the reconstruction work had increased from €380 million to €480 million.

 On 15 December 2009, the Schwebebahn suspended its operations due to safety concerns.
 Several of the older support structures needed to be renewed, a process that was completed on 19 April 2010.

 In 2012, the Schwebebahn was closed for significant periods to allow upgrades to the system: from 7 to 21 July and 6 August to 22 October, and on weekends in September (15/16) and November (10/11).
 The modernization was completed and the line fully reopened on 19 August 2013.